This post may contain affiliate links. Please read our disclosure policy.

 Can I freeze this crustless tomato quiche?

-Yes, you can freeze this crustless quiche either before or after baking.
+Yes.
+You can freeze it before or after baking.

 Can I double this crustless tomato quiche recipe?

-You can easily double this recipe.
-Simply double all the ingredients.
-For baking, use either two 5×5-inch baking dishes, one 6.5-inch square baking dish, or one 6×8-inch baking dish.
-This ensures the quiche cooks evenly and achieves the right texture.
+Yes, double the ingredients and bake in either two 5×5-inch baking dishes, one 6.5-inch square baking dish, or one 6×8-inch baking dish.

 Ways To Use Leftover Ingredients